AdyatamaMH/chatbot/README.md

 ---

 If you selected **CSV file**:

+ **Important Note**
+ for the csv function seamlessly it needs to have the name of the collumns like shown in the "dummy_data" folder in this repository.

 ![image1](images/image2.png)

 - You'll need to upload a `.csv` for the ai to process the data.